ZCZDinn/BubblePopperApp/README.md

 1. **Bubble Spawner**: Creates a circle every 0.5s at bottom with random x position
 2. **Bubble Motion**: Moves each bubble straight upward until it leaves the top
-3. **Laser Shot**: On any tap, draws a vertical red line from bottom that lasts 0.3s
+3. **Laser Shot**: On any tap, draws a vertical red line from the tip of the gun that lasts 0.3s.
+4. **Gun Movement/Secondary Laser Shot**: On tapping and holding the gun, allows for dragging the position of the gun for horizontal movement.
+Upon releasing creates a **Laser Shot**
-4. **Hit Test**: If laser crosses a bubble, removes bubble and adds +1 point
+4. **Hit Test**: If laser crosses a bubble, removes bubble and adds points based on the bubble color (Blue=1, Green=2, Yellow=3, Red=4, Purple=5)
 5. **Score Label**: Shows "Score: N" in the top-left corner
 6. **Countdown Timer**: Starts at 120s, when it hits 0, freezes play and shows Game Over with final score and Play Again button